 Replacing your PROAIR RESPICLICK inhaler

-- The counter on the back of your inhaler shows how many doses you have left.
+- The dose counter on the back of your inhaler shows how many doses you have left.
+Do not try to change the numbers for the dose counter.

 - When there are 20 doses left, the dose counter color will change to red, and you should refill your prescription or ask your doctor for another prescription.